-Why Most n8n Workflows Break in Production (And How to Fix Them)
+Why n8n Workflows Break in Production (And How to Fix It)

-A workflow that runs once in staging is not the same as a workflow that survives real traffic, bad inputs, and retries.
-Production reliability comes from operating rules, not just nodes.
+A workflow that runs once in staging is not one that survives real traffic, bad inputs, and retries.
+Reliability comes from operating rules, not just nodes.

 n8n automation gets attention because it makes complex workflow automation accessible.
 However, most breakdowns in production have nothing to do with the platform itself.
 They come from weak assumptions about inputs, missing retries, and the absence of clear recovery rules.